How to submit samples

 - Take a representative sample – Obtaining a representative manure sample from each storage area is critical to getting accurate test results.
 The basic guideline is to collect multiple samples, mix them together and make a composite sample.
 Obtain samples from at least 10 different places and/or depths to make the composite sample.
 In the case of poultry litter, sample to the bottom of the litter.
 If possible, agitate the liquids before collecting the sample.

-- Submitting dry samples – Submit one quart of dry manure in a Ziploc bag, squeeze excess air from the bag and seal it.
+- Submitting dry samples – Submit 1 quart of dry manure in a Ziploc bag, squeeze excess air from the bag and seal it.
 Complete the manure testing sample information form and make sure to write your sample number or ID on the bag and mail it to the lab.

-- Submitting wet samples – Submit one pint of liquid manure in a plastic container.
+- Submitting wet samples – Submit 1 pint of liquid manure in a plastic container.
 Do not fill the container.
 Make sure to leave at least one-third free space and tighten the cap securely.
 Complete the manure testing sample information form and write your sample number or ID on the container with permanent ink and mail it to the lab.

 - It is important to obtain a representative water sample and avoid any contamination of the sample.